-Easy peasy – This recipe for Bubble and Squeak cakes is British and will be a welcome addition to any holiday table.
+Easy peasy – This recipe is British and will be a welcome addition to any holiday table.
 Simply mash the ingredients together, shape, and bake them.

 Versatile – Along with mashed potatoes, you can add in as many roast veggies as you like.
-I love using brussels sprouts, green cabbage, or even leftover root vegetables.
-If there are no leftovers, you can cook the veggies and mashed potatoes from scratch too.
-Along with these, you can add any of your favorites like cheese, herbs, and even eggs.
+I love using brussels sprouts, savoy cabbage, or even leftover root vegetables.
+If there are no leftovers, you can make this recipe from scratch.
+Along with these, you can add any of your favourite ingredients like cheese, herbs, and eggs.

-Cook in many ways – You can bake, pan-fry, or air fry Bubble and Squeak cakes.
+Cook in many ways – You can bake, pan-fry, or air fry Bubble and Squeak.

 Serve for breakfast, brunch, lunch, or dinner!
-They are often served on the holiday breakfast table after the grand feast on Thanksgiving and Christmas.
+They are often served on the holiday breakfast table the day after the grand feast on Thanksgiving and Christmas.

 These bubble and squeak cakes are a wonderful addition to any holiday table.
 But they are also a tasty side dish for meals all around the year.

-Serve with meat-free sausages and onion gravy for lunch/dinner.
+- Serve with meat-free sausages and onion gravy for a heartier meal.

-It is delicious with baked beans, tomatoes, mushrooms, and fried eggs for a wholesome breakfast.
+- It is delicious with baked beans, tomatoes, mushrooms, and fried eggs for a delicious brunch option.

 Can you buy bubble and squeak?

-Bubble and Squeak mash is easy to buy at superstores across the UK.
-Flavor and season the mash to your liking, shape them into cake,s and cook them.
+Bubble and squeak is made at home with leftover ingredients, so it is not commonly found pre-made in stores around the world.
+However Bubble and Squeak mash is easy to buy at superstores across the UK.
+Flavour and season the mash to your liking, top them with cheese and cook.